d0tTino/TBDSpaceRPG/MCP-PowerShell-Guide.md

 # PowerShell Best Practices for MCP Integration

+> **Note**
+> The Unity project referenced in the examples below was removed from the main branch.
+Checkout the `unity-archive` branch if you need to run the legacy Unity tools.

 ## Common PowerShell Pitfalls

 Working with the MCP server in PowerShell requires careful attention to syntax.
 This guide addresses the most common issues encountered in our development process.